haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services.md

 `disk` specifies the size of the persistent disk storage in MB allocated to the service.

-For example, the current default storage amount per project is 5GB, or 5120MB.
+例如， the current default storage amount per project is 5GB, or 5120MB.
 You can distribute this amount between your application and each of its services.
 See [`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#cloud-yaml-platform-rel).

 ## Using the services
 For services to be available to an application in your project, you must specify [*relationships*]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#cloud-yaml-platform-rel) between applications and services in `.magento.app.yaml`.